 The Arc of Texas

 This organization supports Texans with intellectual and developmental disabilities, and accepts clothes, household items, and vehicles.
 To schedule a pick-up, contact the Dallas office at 214-337-8900 or email@example.com.

 North Texas Food Bank

 The North Texas Food Bank, which serves a 13-county region and provides more than 190,000 meals a day, schedules pick-ups for canned-food drives that collect at least 250 items.
 For more information, head to the organization's donation page, register the food drive, and then request pick-up.

 Want to get rid of a car, truck, motorcycle, boat, or RV?
 Regardless of condition, this group accepts donations from across the country.
 Donors can choose the state from which the vehicle is being picked up and then select a charity to receive it.

 Car Donation Foundation

 This national organization's initiatives include Wheels For Wishes, which supports local chapters of Make-A-Wish, and Vehicles for Veterans, which benefits veterans living with post traumatic stress disorder, experiencing homelessness, or living with a disability from their their service.

 Dallas Furniture Bank

-The Carrollton-based Dallas Furniture Bank charges $19.99 for furniture pickups.
+The Carrollton-based Dallas Furniture Bank offers furniture pickup.
 Items should be free of rips, tears, stains, and pet hair.
 They’re looking for essential items such as sofas and loveseats, upholstered chairs, coffee and end tables, dining room tables and chairs, and more.
 The store won't accept items broken beyond repair or are in a condition that could affect hygiene or health, such as smoke-filled furniture.